OfficeDev/office-scripts-docs/docs/testing/troubleshooting.md

 1. Ensure you're not logged in as an external or guest user to your tenant.

 [!INCLUDE [Teams support note](../includes/teams-support-note.md)]

+> [!NOTE]
+> There is a known issue that prevents scripts stored in SharePoint from always appearing in the recently used list.
+This occurs when your admin turns off Exchange Web Services (EWS).
+Your SharePoint-based scripts are still accessible and usable through the file dialog.

 ## Help resources